 Walken's epiphanic thoughts were interrupted by a wave of malice emanating from within the now shattered egg, a sliver of darkness, too quick for his eyes to follow, shot from the shadows.

 Before Walken could even react, his chest exploded.
 Empathic pain from his familiar engulfed him.
-Walken forced himself to concentrate; his eyes caught the horrific sight of his Couatl; pinned to the white walls by a dark blade a full two meters in length.
-The vorpal sword had penetrated the armour of the pseudo-dragon easily, cutting a dark gash from its navel to the chest.
-Dark, draconic blood splattered the surrounding stones, showering the Mages below in a crimson rain.
+Walken forced himself to concentrate; his eyes caught the horrific sight of his Couatl; pinned to the white walls by a dark blade a full three meters in length.
+Presently, the vorpal sword had penetrated the armour of the pseudo-dragon easily, cutting a dark gash from its navel to the chest.
+Dark, draconic blood painted the surrounding stones, showering the Mages below in a crimson rain.

-“Couatl!”
+"Aella!"
 Walken urged his familiar to dematerialise.
-Unexpectedly, he felt a strange fatigue emanating from the Winged Serpent, preventing his command from reaching his summoned companion.
+Unexpectedly, he felt rapid fatigue coming on, preventing his command from reaching his summoned companion.
 A sudden sense of vertigo and exhaustion indicated that he had been negatively drained.
 Desperately, Walken redoubled his efforts to retract his contracted beast into the safety of its pocket dimension.

-The Couatl finally relented after another excruciating moment, dissipating into loose motes of quicksilver conjuration mana.
+The Couatl finally relented after an excruciating eternity, dissipating into loose motes of quicksilver conjuration mana.